 1.4.1.
 Official Match

-An official match is any match taking place during any HSEL Major or Open event.
+An official match is any match taking place during any HSEL event.
 Preseason, Qualifiers, Regular Season, Playoff, and Final matches all qualify as official matches.
+For clarity, anything that has a match page on app.generationesports.com is considered an official match.

 1.5.
 Tournaments

-- "Premier" is the upper echelon of the High School Esports League competition.
+• "Premier" is the upper echelon of the High School Esports League competition.
 Only the top 16 schools (per region) will qualify for a pre-scheduled round-robin season.
-Only official HSEL teams are allowed to register for qualifiers and compete.
+Only official HSEL Organizations are allowed to register for qualifiers and compete.

-- A Major tournament (Fall/Spring) is an HSEL tournament in which only official HSEL teams are eligible.
+• A Major tournament (Fall/Spring) is an HSEL tournament in which only official HSEL Organizations are eligible.

-- HSEL Training Grounds is an event intended for students with minimal competitive experience to develop their skills under the guidance of their coaches.
-These events are not tournaments; there are no playoffs, there is no winner, and there are no prizes.
-Only official HSEL teams can register for Training Grounds.
+• HSEL Intramural competitions are events focused on casual play and student development.
+They are intended for schools and students seeking a low-stakes, structured scholastic gaming experience.
+These events are not "tournaments"; there are no playoffs, there is no traditional winner, and there are no prizes.
+Only official HSEL Organizations can register for Intramural competitions.

 1.5.2 Event Divisions

 HSEL may divide tournaments into divisions based on factors such as geography, regional population, school classification, school enrollment, or skill level.
 These factors will be included in the tournament overview.
-In most cases, the team administrator will register the participant(s) into the appropriate division.
+In most cases, the Organization administrator will self-select the participant(s) into the appropriate division.

 1.6.
 Event Stages